hstyi/quickregex/README.md

 # QuickRegEx

-QuickRegEx is an extraction of the regular expression module from QuickJS, enabling developers to easily integrate it into their projects.
+QuickRegEx is an extraction of the regular expression module from [QuickJS](https://github.com/bellard/quickjs) / [QuickJS-NG](https://github.com/quickjs-ng/quickjs), enabling developers to easily integrate it into their projects.

 ## How to Use?